EnhancedMind/MusicBot/README.md

 - `player.playlistFolderPath`: the folder where the playlists will be saved
 - `player.stayInChannel`: whether to stay in the voice channel after the queue is empty or not
-- `player.maxTime`: the maximum length of song that will be played - 0 for unlimited
+- `player.maxTimeSeconds`: the maximum length of song that will be played - 0 for unlimited
+- `player.downloaderMaxTimeSeconds`: the maximum length of song that can be nightcored or slowed
-- `player.aloneTimeUntilStop`: the time in seconds until the bot leaves the voice channel if there isn't anyone in the channel.
+- `player.aloneTimeUntilStopSeconds`: the time in seconds until the bot leaves the voice channel if there isn't anyone in the channel.
 0 to leave immediately, -1 to leave when queue ends and player stops when the channel is empty or never when loop is enabled.
 - `player.forbiddenKeywords`: song titles that will not be played if they contain any of the keywords
-- `player.updateInterval`: the interval in milliseconds that will be used to update the nowplaying command (not recommended to go below 7500)
+- `player.updateIntervalMiliseconds`: the interval in milliseconds that will be used to update the nowplaying command (not recommended to go below 7500)
 - `player.loudnessNormalization`: whether to normalize the loudness of the songs (not recommended, currently working only for downloaded songs)
+- `player.bitrate`: the bitrate that will be used for ffmpeg for streaming music
 - `player.selfDeaf`: whether to deafen the bot or not
 - `player.debug`: whether to show audioplayer debug messages or not
 - `player.library.player`: the library that will be used for streaming music (music player) - play-dl / ytdl-core
 - `player.library.downloader`: the library that will be used for downloading music (nightcore and slowed cmds) - play-dl / ytdl-core
 - `player.library.info`: the library that will be used for getting song info - ytdl-core only for now
+- `player.sponsorBlock.enabled`: whether to enable the use of SponsorBlock or not
+- `player.sponsorBlock.clientUUID`: the client UUID that will be used for getting the SponsorBlock data from the API
+- `player.sponsorBlock.minSegmentLengthSeconds`: the minimum length of a segment that will skipped
+- `player.sponsorBlock.maxStartOffsetSeconds`: the maximum start offset of a segment that will be skipped (e.g. if the segment starts 5 seconds into the video but the max start offset is 3, it will not be skipped)
+- `player.sponsorBlock.maxEndOffsetSeconds`: same as above but for the end of the video
+- `player.youtubeCookie`: the cookie that will be used for youtube requests (leave blank if not used).
+To obtain it visit https://github.com/play-dl/play-dl/discussions/34
 <br>

 - `logs.resetLogOnStart`: whether to clear the session log on start or continue at the end of the file  ´